Frequently Asked Questions

 Hypnobirthing is a childbirth method that focuses on preparing parents for gentle birth.
 In hypnobirthing classes, you will learn proven techniques in a well-thought-out program of deep relaxation, visualisation, and self-hypnosis.
 All of these are designed to help you achieve a more comfortable birth.
 Hypnobirthing encourages a calm, peaceful, and natural pregnancy, birth, and bonding experience for families.

 You can begin hypnobirthing any time, but we recommend that the optimal time to start your course is between 20 and 33 weeks.
 This will give you time to practise the self-hypnosis, relaxation and other effective techniques for gentle, easy birthing but also ensures that the course is still fresh in your mind.
 If you are outside of that range please don’t worry, you can definitely still attend the classes and achieve a beautiful, calm birth.
-Please contact us directly about options if you are further along in your pregnancy.
+Please make contact to discuss options if you are further along in your pregnancy.

 Bring yourself and your birth partner/companion.
 Your birth partner can be your partner, doula, sister, friend, mother – whoever you feel will best support you throughout your pregnancy and birth.
 However, you are also welcome to come solo if you prefer.